 a) The Panel was correctly constituted by the admission authority;

 b) The admission authority has acted reasonably in exercising functions in respect of the appeals process or failed to discharge a duty in relation to that process.

 The Secretary of State for Education may be contacted via the Education and Skills Funding Agency

 29. How do I contact the Clerk to the Independent Appeals Panel?

-All appeal forms can be emailed to: firstname.lastname@example.org
+Questions and requests for a hardcopy appeal form can be emailed to: firstname.lastname@example.org

 or sent by post to: